 ; co-Deputy Director of the Centre for Evaluation

 I am co-organiser of the Advanced Statistical Methods in Epidemiology module on the Distance Learning MSc in Epidemiology.
-I also teach on the face-to-face and distance learning modules on the Evaluation of Public Health Interventions.
+I teach on the face-to-face and distance learning modules on the Evaluation of Public Health Interventions.
 I also teach randomised controlled trials methodology on the LIDC short course in Evaluation of Development Programmes.

 - A stepped-wedge trial of an e-health solution to improve adherence to Integrated Management of Childhood Illnesses guidelines in eight districts of Burkina Faso, with embedded realist evaluation and cost-effectiveness analysis;

 - A cluster randomised trial of medication monitors to improve TB adherence among ~3000 TB patients in China, with embedded cost-effectiveness analysis;

 - A cluster randomised trial of a socioeconomic support package, delivered to TB-affected families, to improve TB control among 32 communities in Peru;